RediSearch/RediSearch/docs/Extensions.md

   /* Private data of the extension, set on extension initialization */ void *privdata;

+  /* The language of the query, defaults to "english" */ cost char *language;

   /* ExpandToken allows the user to add an expansion of the token in the query, that will be
    * union-merged with the given token in query time. str is the expanded string, len is its length,
    * and flags is a 32 bit flag mask that can be used by the extension to set private information on